 a) Some common mistakes on basic guitar chords involve hand position.
 Two examples that I see in very early beginners are:

 - Wrapping the thumb over the top of the neck.
-Instead, it should be against the back of the neck (unless your doing more advanced chord technique).
+Instead, it should be against the back of the neck (unless you’re doing more advanced chord technique).
 And,

 My favorite 3 “exotic” or less commonly known guitar chords are probably: